Things to Know About Ireland

 We’ve put together some general information about Ireland to make sure you’ve got all the facts before planning your trip.
 There’s also more tour specific information in our FAQ’s section.
 And if you still haven’t found what you’re looking for you can contact us.
 Our team is always happy to lend a hand.

-Foreign exchange bureau are available throughout the country in banks, tourist information offices, and airports.
+Foreign exchange bureaus are available throughout the country in banks, tourist information offices, and airports.
 Visa, MasterCard or American Express credit cards will be widely accepted in Ireland.
 Visitors with other cards should ask in advance if they will be accepted.

 Ireland's climate is influenced heavily by the Atlantic Ocean, resulting in mild winters with temperatures in the coldest months, January and February, rarely falling below freezing.
 The sunniest months are May and June with up to 18 hours of daylight.
 In the warmest months; July and August, temperatures can sometimes reach 25 C (78 F).